ximeg/latex-md-rmd/content/02_methods.md

 To get started, place your content into the (`r`)`markdown` files in the `content` folder.
 You can conveniently edit `rmarkdown` files using `RStudio`.
 When done, call `make`.
 This will run all `R` code chunks and convert `rmarkdown`→`markdown`, then all markdown files are fed to `pandoc` that generates a single \LaTeX{} file from them using the template file.
-Finally, the generated \LaTeX{} report file is translated to PDF, calling `bibtex` if necessary.
-The order of the included files is determined by their names.
+Finally, the generated \LaTeX{} report file is translated to PDF, calling `bibtex` if necessary. _The order of the included files is determined by their names_.

 `GNU Make` automatically determines which files have been update since last run and processes only what has to be processed.